-We also aim to provide useful information for international nurses already working in the community in England as well as those who might be considering a move to England.
+The project also aims to provide useful information for international nurses already working in England as well as those who might be considering a move to England.